joemiller/joemiller.me-intro-to-sensu/intro-to-sensu.md

 Create a check
 ==============
 Now that we've installed a Sensu server and a client, let's create a simple check so we can begin to see how the pieces fit together.
 We're going to write a check to determine if `crond` is running.
-We'll be using the `processes` check from the sensu-community-plugins(<TODO> URL to github) repo.
+We'll be using the `check-procs.rb` script from the [sensu-community-plugins](https://github.com/sonian/sensu-community-plugins) repo.

-Most of the plugins in the sensu-community-plugins repo rely on the helper classes from the sensu-plugins gem, so let's install that first.
+Most of the plugins in the [sensu-community-plugins](https://github.com/sonian/sensu-community-plugins) repo rely on the helper classes from the sensu-plugins gem, so let's install that first.
 You may need to install gcc in order to build the json gem dependency.
 Note that we are installing this from a gem because there is not an rpm available yet.

     sudo gem install sensu-plugin --no-rdoc --no-ri